HenokZewdie/labourstat_docker/README.md

 ## Generate serialVersionUID
 File -> Settings -> Editor -> Inspections -> Java -> Serialization issues : Find serialization class without serialVersionUID and check it.
 Back to the editor, clicks on the class name, ALT + ENTER (Windows), it will prompts the Add serialVersionUID field option.

+## Contract test
+Test Source directory: D:\CleanFolder\laborstats\target\generated-test-sources\contracts added.
+When we build the service, the plugin will automatically generates a test EmployeeTest class that extends from BaseTestClass

 ## Generate from Swagger yaml
 Go to the "swagger-codegen-cli-2.2.3.jar" directory and run the below command
 ```